and by appointment

-Max Weiss studies the social, cultural, and intellectual history of the modern Middle East.
-His research interests include transformations of law and society, religious culture, history of ideas, and the translation of contemporary Arabic literature into English.
-He is jointly appointed in the Department of Near Eastern Studies.
+Max Weiss studies the cultural, intellectual, and literary history of the modern Middle East, and holds a joint appointment in the Department of Near Eastern Studies.

 He is the author of In the Shadow of Sectarianism: Law, Shi`ism, and the Making of Modern Lebanon (Harvard UP, 2010); co-editor (with Jens Hanssen) of Arabic Thought Beyond the Liberal Age: Towards an Intellectual History of the Nahda (Cambridge UP, 2016), and Arabic Thought Against the Authoritarian Age: Towards an Intellectual History of the Present (Cambridge UP, 2018); and translator, most recently, of Dunya Mikhail, The Beekeeper (New York, 2018), and Nihad Sirees, States of Passion (London, 2018).
 He earned a Ph.D. in Modern Middle East History from Stanford University, held postdoctoral fellowships at Princeton University and the Harvard Society of Fellows, and his research has been supported by the Fulbright-Hays Commission, the Social Science Research Council, and the Carnegie Corporation.

 At the moment Weiss is engaged in several areas of research and writing:

 1) Modern Middle East intellectual history, including an intellectual history of modern Syria for Princeton University Press

 2) Cultural Studies, including a book-length manuscript on literature and film in and around Baʿthist Syria

 3) Translation: Modern Arabic literature, both fiction and non-fiction, currently a novel by the Lebanese writer Alawiya Sobh